mohrezjs/Dashboard-with-dark-and-light-mood/README.md

 > What does this program do?:thinking:

 It is a social media dashboard written using technologies like Vue js and Tailwind CSS.
 One of the features of this single-screen program is having a dark mode button and a light mode button.
-This program is a challenge from the  [ّّFrontend Mentor](https://www.frontendmentor.io/challenges/social-media-dashboard-with-theme-switcher-6oY8ozp_H) website to practice and improve skills .
+This program is a challenge from the  [Frontend Mentor](https://www.frontendmentor.io/challenges/social-media-dashboard-with-theme-switcher-6oY8ozp_H) website to practice and improve skills.

 I hope you enjoy it!! :sunglasses:

 ## Pictures of the project environment